 Full-time/Part-time credit load

 For academic purposes, 12 credit hours are considered a full-time load and 6 credit hours are considered a part-time load.
 To complete a degree program within two years, you should average 15 credit hours per quarter.
+The college limits quarterly enrollment to 18 credits or less.
+To enroll in 19-21 credit hours per quarter, you must have a 3.0 cumulative grade-point average (GPA) and must submit a request online or at the Enrollment Services office.
+You may not take over 18 credits during the summer quarter, even if your GPA is a 3.0 or higher.

 A course that must be completed (often with a certain minimum grade) or a skill that must be demonstrated before you can enroll in a more advanced course (for example, first-year French is a prerequisite for second-year French).
 If you completed the prerequisite at another college or university, visit the Course Prerequisites website to learn how to verify completion of the prerequisite.